eabglobal/minik/_sources/index.rst.txt

 The features of this library should be absolutely driven by a very specific business need.
-So far, the minimal approach has been sufficient for our team to write and expose and API using AWS services.
+So far, the minimal approach has been sufficient for our team to write and expose an API using AWS services.

 Just the framework
 ******************